vividfog/nordpool-predict-fi/README.md

 ### Add the card to your dashboard

 Add the contents of [deploy/npf.yaml](deploy/npf.yaml) as a "Manual" chart to your Lovelace dashboard.
+An alternative [deploy/npf2.yaml](deploy/npf2.yaml) shows the Nordpool vs prediction series in a different way.
+Choose the visual variation you prefer.

 ## License